Olympic Village (Paris)

-The Olympic Village in Saint-Denis is an Olympic village in Seine-Saint-Denis (Île-de-France) specially built to host athletes during the 2024 Summer Olympic and Paralympic Games in Paris.
-Located mainly in the commune of Saint-Denis, it also extends into Saint-Ouen-sur-Seine and L'Île-Saint-Denis.
+The Paris Olympic Village is an Olympic village in Île-de-France specially built to host athletes during the 2024 Summer Olympic and Paralympic Games in Paris.
+It extends into the commune of Saint-Ouen-sur-Seine, Saint-Denis and L'Île-Saint-Denis.
 The site was designed by architect Dominique Perrault to accommodate the 14,500 Olympic athletes and 9,000 Paralympic athletes and their technical staff between 26 July and 8 September 2024.

 The village is located approximately 1.3 km from the Saint-Denis–Pleyel station, which is the terminus of Paris Métro Line 14.
 The village includes the Olympic Village footbridge over the Seine designed by the architects Thomas Lavigne and Cecilia Amor that connects the island to the Cité du Cinéma.

 Site selection

 Saint-Denis–Pleyel station, the heart of the Grand Paris Express plan, was chosen as the site for the Paris 2024 Olympic village.
 There was no longer space in Paris proper to develop a district of this type, so Saint-Denis was favored due to its proximity to sports venues such as the Stade de France and the new Paris Aquatic Centre 2 km away.
 The Olympic village was located primarily on the municipal territory of Saint-Denis, but with some parts in Saint-Ouen-sur-Seine and L'Île-Saint-Denis.

 At the time of selection, the area was a disused industrial area.
 The site has at its centre the halls of the Cité du Cinéma, a film studio complex.
 Its transport services are of good quality, being serviced by the A86 autoroute, Mairie de Saint-Ouen station on Paris Métro lines 13 and 14, and from 24 June 2024, Saint-Denis–Pleyel station on line 14.
 Saint-Denis–Pleyel station is planned to be connected to lines 16 and 17 by 2027, and line 15 by 2031.
 The district was not designed to be ephemeral, but to be converted to housing after the Games.